nathpicard/Dev-Logs/wk9.md

 Map size

-The map I've uploaded to my website, but it's in a tile format.
-I need to figure out how to make it a larger size.
-Currently, fiddling with MapWarper in the hopes that I will figure it out.
+The map I've uploaded to my website, but I need to figure out how to make it a larger size so it fits with the beautiful Ottawa watercolour map behind it.

+*Previously:* fiddling with MapWarper aiming to figure out how to make my map no tiled, and have succeed there.

 **prob no.2**